accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### Transformation

-Process managed automatically by the tool.
+Process managed automatically by the editing tool.
 There are two types of transformation:
 - content restructuring: transformation during which the input format (e.g. HTML, XML...) is the same as the output one, the restructuring only modifies elements of the markup.
 For example: linearising a table, dividing a document into several pages.
 - content recoding: transformation during which the input format is different of the output one (e.g. HTML to XHTML, HTML to PDF).
 This applies in particular to editing zones that use a different syntax to that which will be used for public display.